 Since its establishment, a majority of the shares in Akbank have been owned or controlled by the Sabancı family and the Sabancı Group, which is one of the two largest financial and industrial corporate groups in Türkiye.
 The Sabancı Group currently holds a 49% stake in Akbank's issued share capital.
-The balance of Akbank's share capital, 52.79%, is listed on the İstanbul Stock Exchange, with approximately 55.05% of the listed shares being held by foreign investors.
+The balance of Akbank's share capital, 52.79%, is listed on the Borsa Istanbul, with approximately 55.05% of the listed shares being held by foreign investors.
 Akbank's Level 1 ADRs are traded on the over the counter market in the United States.
-Akbank's market capitalisation stood at U.S.\$6.45 billon as at 31 December 2023 and U.S.\$5.43 billon as at 31 December 2022 and U.S.\$2.81 billion as at 31 December 2021.
+Akbank's market capitalisation stood at U.S.\$7.53 billion as at 31 March 2024.
+As at 31 December 2023, 2022 and 2021, Akbank's market capitalisation was U.S.\$6.45 billion and U.S.\$5.43 billion and U.S.\$2.81 billion, respectively.